myTselection/Carbu_com/README.md

     | `quantity`  | Quantity for which the price is expected.
 Main difference between below or above 2000l |
     </details>

-A service to get the lowest fuel price in the area of a postalcode is available.
+A **service `carbu_com.get_lowest_fuel_price`** to get the lowest fuel price in the area of a postalcode is available.
 For a given fuel type and a distance in km, the lowest fuel price will be fetched and an event will be triggered with all the details found.

 - <details><summary>Even data returned</summary>